adampetrovic/heisenberg/README.md

                         AWS Access Key
   --secret-key AWS_SECRET_KEY
                         AWS Secret Key
+  --region REGION
+                        AWS Region to operate in --profile PROFILE
+                        Profile to use in ~/.aws/config.
+Takes the form [profile <name>]
 ```

 *NOTE*: The first search run will take a little while, as the Heisenberg cache is being built.